-Once it’s officially verified in Google Webmaster Tools, you’ll need to do the following:
+Once your domain name is officially verified in Google Search Console, you’ll need to do the following:

-1. Click on “Site Configuration” then “Crawler Access” and then “Remove URL” as shown below:
+1. Click on “Google Index” then “Remove URLs” as shown below:

-2. Then, after you have clicked on “Remove URL”, you’ll need to submit a new removal request as shown below:
+2. Then, after you have clicked on “Remove URLs”, you’ll need to click on the “temporary hide” button:

 4. You are now presented with a place to input a URL.
 Enter the URL and click on “Continue”.

-– Remove page from search results and from cache
+— temporarily hide and remove from search results and remove from cache

 If you want the page to just disappear altogether, then you’ll first need to remove or delete the page from the web server first.
 Then, use the Google removal tool as I just described above.
 You’ll need access to your website, of course, to do this.
 Either FTP access to your website or maybe even access to the content management system that you’re using will be needed.